Q What is clubroot?

 A Recently bred varieties are claimed to be resistant to clubroot, for example cabbages 'Kilaton', 'Kilaxy' and 'Kilazol', cauliflowers 'Capton' and 'Clarify' and Brussels sprouts 'Crispus' and 'Cronus'.
 The Swedes 'Invitation' and 'Marian' are said to have some resistance to clubroot.
 We have not tested any of these claims ourselves, but they are certainly worth trying if clubroot is a problem in your garden.

 A If you don’t yet have clubroot, rotation will help reduce the chances of the disease becoming a problem.
 Leave as long as possible between cabbage-family crops.
 At least six years if possible.
-In most gardens, however, it is difficult, due to space restraints, to leave more than 3-4 years between crops.
+In most gardens, however, it is difficult, due to space restraints, to leave more than three to four years between crops.

 If clubroot appears, it is best to keep growing brassicas in the same spot, so the disease doesn’t spread around the garden.
 Lime and drain the area as well as you can.
 Start plants in pots to give them the best chances of survival.
 The spores can last at least 12 years in the soil.
 Clubroot-resistant varieties still support the disease, so include them in the brassica part of your rotation.